 1 in 3 Say Financial Life is Worse Than They Expect It To Be

-Denver- Losing weight and quitting cigarettes may make way at the top of resolution lists this year.
-An annual survey from the National Endowment for Financial Education® (NEFE®) finds more than two thirds (68 percent) of U.S. adults will make a financial New Year’s resolution for 2017, a sign that the majority of Americans remain focused on their financial health as much as their physical health.
+Losing weight and quitting cigarettes may make way at the top of resolution lists this year.
+An annual survey from the National Endowment for Financial Education® (NEFE®) finds more than two thirds (68 percent) of U.S. adults will make a financial New Year’s resolution, to be financially fit in 2017, a sign that the majority of Americans remain focused on their financial health as much as their physical health.
 But regretfully the survey also finds that one in three (31 percent) rate the current quality of their financial life as worse than they expect it to be.
 The survey was conducted online in December 2016 by Harris Poll on behalf of NEFE, among more than 2,000 U.S. adults.
+They

 Americans cited the most significant financial setbacks they experienced in 2016 as transportation issues (23 percent), housing repairs/maintenance (20 percent), and medical care for an injury/illness (18 percent).
 If faced with a major unexpected expense, over one third say they would pay for it with credit cards or an emergency savings—both at 35 percent—followed by cash at 32 percent.